michaelhzhang/proj3-measurement/spec.md

     dig +trace +tries=1 +nofail www.google.com

 Note that this command also includes some extra flags.
-The `+tries=1` and `+nofail` flags signal to dig not to failover when the DNs lookup fails, so that you can count how many lookups fail.
+The `+tries=1` and `+nofail` flags signal to dig not to failover when the DNS lookup fails, so that you can count how many lookups fail.

 If the `dns_query_server` is specified, your script should send DNS requests to the specified server, and should not use the `+trace` argument; e.g.: